Healthy Living Can Add 14 Years to Your Life!

-Taking exercise, not drinking too much alcohol, eating enough fruit and vegetables and not smoking can add up to 14 years to your life, a study says.
+Taking time to exercise, not drinking too much alcohol, eating enough fruit and vegetables and not smoking can add up to 14 years to your life, a new study says.

 Research involving 20,000 people over a decade found those who failed on all criteria were four times more likely to have died than those who succeeded.

 The findings held true regardless of how overweight or poor they were.